 The non-State schooling sector is an important part of the State’s education system, representing diverse educational philosophies, and religious and other organisational affiliations.

 The Non-State Schools Accreditation Board works predominantly with governing bodies of non-State schools on aspects of accreditation and funding eligibility.

-Starting 31 August 2020, the blue card system will change to provide better protection for Queensland children.
+On 31 August 2020, the blue card system changed to provide better protection for Queensland children.

 Blue Card Services has provided an overview of upcoming changes on their website.

 A letter [PDF 163KB] was sent to all governing bodies on 11 August 2020 explaining how the changes impact governing bodies of non-state schools and their directors.